meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 ==Adaptation theory== and social comparison (Brickman & Campbell, 1971;  Thibaut & Kelley, 1959) predicted that the lottery context should cause people to attach less importance to mundane pleasures than the every-life context.
 	aka. changed the reference point.
 #### Results
-Buyers and nonbuyers were quite similar in how happy they felt.
+Buyers and nonbuyers were quite similar in their present happines but there were significant differences in past and future happiness.
+Lottery winnters